 In order to resolve problems like natural resource depletion and contamination of our environment we are creating endless technologies that might make things better.
 For example, we are using alternate forms of energy other than fossil fuels such as electricity, solar, wind, and nuclear energy.
 We are also finding other solutions to help fill the vast needs of our growing populations like desalination plants to convert the ocean water to fresh water, fish farms to help replace our depleted supplies of wild fish, and so on.

-Just for a moment imagine we had 20% of the people in the world, maybe not so different than when the Native Indians inhabited North America?
+Just for one moment imagine that we had 20% of the people in the world, maybe not so different than when the Native Indians inhabited North America?
 Would we have many of the resource depletion and contamination problems that we have today?
 Can anyone say whether there is a right or wrong population for the Earth?
-There are 6.8 billion humans on the planet now.
+There are 7.6 billion (2017) humans on the planet now.
 This is estimated to become about 9.1 billion by 2050.
 Should we just keep extracting resources and put out waste until the population is 10 billion or 15 billion?
-Should we just wait to see what happens with world the population?
+Should we just wait to see what happens with the world population?

 I find it interesting that we continue to focus primarily on ways of making it possible for Earth to sustain more people.
 Our unwritten objective seems to be to keep finding technology and resources so we can continue to provide for our growing population.
 Population control may be something we do not want to do but it may become one of the compromises we need to make in order to maintain a balance for the Earth.
 Besides, as discussed earlier, we may be able to encourage population control willingly by assisting developing countries to become more developed and educated (demographic-economic paradox).